Proof-of-Learning is Currently More Broken Than You Think: Empirical Evaluation of Efficient Verification of Valid Proofs

-At a high level, the static threshold vulnerability can be exploited by utilizing updates of near-zero magnitude, as shown in Figure~\ref{fig:attack}.
-To demonstrate this, we propose a strategy that (a) requires near-zero computational cost, (b) is guaranteed to yield updates of near-zero magnitude, and (c) is hard for the verifier to detect.
+At a high level, the static threshold vulnerability can be exploited by small-magnitude update, as shown in Figure~\ref{fig:attack}.
+To demonstrate this, we propose a strategy that (a) requires near-zero computational cost; (b) is guaranteed to yield updates of near-zero magnitude; and (c) is hard for the verifier to detect.
 The idea is simple: to obtain an update of near-zero magnitude, one can either generate a near-zero gradient, or one can use an {\em infinitesimal learning rate}.
 Formally, the strategy is as follows: